Wedding weekend, Dandenong Ranges

 During the weekend, in the Dandenong Ranges, my middle son married his beautiful fiancé after 9 years together at Silvan’s Gum Gully Farm.

-I have been to Gum Gully Farm and came from different directions each time.
+I have been to Gum Gully Farm a couple of times and came from different directions each time.
 It seems like it is in the middle of nowhere and mobile coverage is limited, but it’s so worth it.
 There is a chapel where the service took place, the reception was held in the mud brick building that kept warm by two huge open fire places fuelled by massive logs of wood.
 Have a look at the website… I was too busy enjoying my son’s wedding to take ‘generic’ photos.

 Speaking of photos, the wedding party went off for their photos, (ladies in gumboots) to the paddocks and to meet to animals, including a day old lamb.

 We stayed two nights at the bed and breakfast ‘The heart of Emerald’ which is literally located in the heart of Emerald, and were able watch the ‘Puffing Billy’ steam train from our rooms.
 Just next to where the Puffing Billy crossed the road was a train themed playground.
 Just a little further were Emerald’s shopping centre, including the Emerald Village Bakery and Cafe.
 Seriously, give the cafe’s Brioche Breakfast Buns, and Snickers or Bounty hot chocolates.